BradyStephenson/openxpki/doc/reference/configuration/introduction.rst

 Config versioning
 -----------------

-The idea of versioning configs was dropped.
+The idea of config versioning was dropped.
 Instead, the configuration file is now read fresh from the filesystem each time the daemon restarts.

 Activate the new configuration